 To get to Machu Picchu, you’ll first need to travel to Cusco, a colonial city in which Spanish architecture blends with indigenous traditions.

 I loved Cusco so much that I stayed there for over three months, volunteering and visiting nearby villages.

-One of the best places in South America is Rio de Janeiro – a place that really touched my heart.
+One of the best places to visit in South America is Rio de Janeiro – a place that really touched my heart.

-Colombia has some of the best coffee in the world, so I couldn’t resist the temptation of trying a delicious cup right in a coffee plantation!
-It was great to learn about the history of the coffee, the process and the varieties grown.
+Colombia has some of the best coffee in the world, so I couldn’t resist the temptation of trying a delicious cup right on a coffee plantation!
+It was great to learn about the history of coffee, the process, and the varieties grown.

 Moreover, the lush, green mountains offer a wide range of activities like hiking, horseback riding, kayaking, canopying and more.
 One of the highlights of the visit was taking a hike around Valle del Cocora.

 6. Isla del Sol, Bolivia

 Located in the remarkable Lago Titicaca, the Island of the Sun is today home to the Quechua and Aymara people, who still preserve their languages and old traditions.

 While taking the boat to this small island, I felt like I was in a sacred place.

 The lake is huge; when you look at it, it feels like you are surrounded by an ocean.
 I recommend walking up to one of the hills to enjoy unforgettable sunrises and sunsets.